 Do floating vanities offer enough storage?

 While they may offer less overall cubic storage than traditional floor-standing vanities, many floating designs incorporate intelligent storage solutions like deep drawers, hidden compartments, and vertical organizers to maximize available space efficiently.
+This helps keep beauty products organized and out of sight.

 Are floating vanities only for bathrooms?